 What we don’t: Split-finger design still can’t match the warmth of a mitten.

 If you’re on the fence between a glove and a mitten, it’s worth looking into a trigger mitt (also known as a three-finger mitt or lobster mitt).
-On paper, this concept is the best of both worlds: By combining a mitten with a dedicated slot for your pointer finger, you get more thermal efficiency than a standard glove while retaining enough dexterity to pinch a zipper, fiddle with your bindings, or even send a text.
-Downsides are that your pointer finger ends up being just as cold as it would be in a glove, and freedom of movement still falls short of a regular five-finger design.
+On paper, this concept is the best of both worlds: Combining a mitten with a dedicated slot for your pointer finger, you get more thermal efficiency than a standard glove, while retaining enough dexterity to pinch a zipper, fiddle with your bindings, or even send a text.
+The downsides are that your pointer finger ends up being just as cold as it would be in a glove, and freedom of movement still falls short of a regular five-finger design.
 But trigger mitts nevertheless provide a nice middle ground of warmth and dexterity, and we think Oyuki’s Pep pulls it off better than most.

-We snagged a pair of the Pep Trigger Mitts last winter—our tester's first experience with the three-finger design—and were immediate converts.
+We snagged a pair of the Pep Trigger Mitts a couple winters back—our tester's first experience with the three-finger design—and were immediate converts.
 Built out of premium goatskin leather, the Oyuki only gets better with age, and the undercuff design is sleek yet secure with a wide hook-and-loop cinch.
-There’s a lot going on under the hood, too: The Pep comes with high-quality touches like a Gore-Tex waterproof insert, warm PrimaLoft insulation (200g on the back of hand and 133g on the palm), and a soft fleece lining.
-And Oyuki nailed the styling with a simplistic aesthetic and fun mountain scape sewn into the padded back of the hand.
+There’s a lot going on under the hood, too: The Pep comes with high-quality touches like a Gore-Tex waterproof insert, warm PrimaLoft insulation (200g on the back of the hand and 133g on the palm), and a soft fleece lining.
+And Oyuki nailed the styling with a simplistic aesthetic and fun mountainscape sewn into the padded back of the hand.
 If you’re curious about the trigger design, the Pep (and women's Chika) is a solid option.
+Another excellent but slightly less warm design is Hestra's waterproof Freeride CZone 3-finger below.

 See the Oyuki Pep Trigger Mitt See the Women's Chika Trigger Mitt